Stramenopile: Characteristics

+Transmission electron micrograph of Paraphysomonas butcheri.
+It illustrates the stramenopile property of having stiff hairs.
+The hairs attach to one longer flagellum, the other is without hairs.
+The body is coated with delicate scales.
+Paraphysomonas feeds on bacteria, two of which lie near the hairy flagellum.

 Schematic drawing of Cafeteria roenbergensis (a heterotrophic bicosoecid), a common bacterivore in marine ecosystems: the anterior flagellum is tripartite and covered with hairs (mastigonemes); the posterior flagellum is without hairs.

 Two living C. roenbergensis.
 Light micrograph.
 The cells are about 6 µm long.
 The anterior flagellum beats with an undulating pattern, the posterior (recurrent or smooth) flagellum usually holds the cell to the substrate.